Fridge.com Logo

 Chilling naked and uncovered 1 to 3 days

-For more wisdom on the shelf life of your rice, check out our full breakdown over here.
+For more wisdom on the shelf life of your rice, check out our full breakdown over how long can cooked rice stay in the fridge?.
 Before you dig in, though, do the sniff test and check it for anything funky.
 Safety first, good eats second.

 Factors Affecting the Shelf Life of Cooked Rice